Root Canal Austin TX

 A sealing paste and rubber compound are placed in the cleaned area, and the access hole is sealed through fillings.
 Since the infected tooth acquired damage, it needs restoration.
 This restoration is done by placing a crown over the tooth.
 The crown helps in restoring the normal daily functions of the denticle.

 After a root canal procedure, specific care steps are to be followed to avoid any unnecessary damage.
 It is recommended to avoid hard, chewy, and sugary foods after a root canal procedure.
 Brushing your teeth in circular motions twice a day and flossing them once is recommended.
 Also, smoking should be avoided as it can cause damage to the tooth.

 A dental pulp infection may reoccur in some cases, particularly if any infected area went undetected during the previous procedure.
 Along with this, situations like incomplete cleaning, accessory canals, any delay in crown placement, and cavities may lead to recurrence.

 Life Expectancy Of A Root Canal Procedure

 A root canal is typically known to last for eight to ten years with proper care taken.
 Incidents like an accident, a blow to the upper or lower jaw, biting on hard foods, and chewing on things like pens, pencils, and bottles reduce the life expectancy of a root canal instantly may be a call for an urgent visit to the dentist.
-You can reach out to us through 737-273-3303 and can also opt for a one-on-one consultation by visiting us at Dr. Emily Zaramella, DDS for any queries.
+You can reach out to us through 737-273-3303 and can also opt for a one-on-one consultation by visiting us at Emily Ianno Zaramella, DDS for any queries.